 I received a call from a hockey player who was in tears.
 He shared that he was planning a second suicide attempt, but after seeing my story in the New York Times, he changed his mind.
 He was the first, but definitely not the last.

-With every day, I witness the remarkable progress HBOT brings, and I believe it can help many – from playground to college athletes, military, and homemakers, to everyday individuals with head injuries.
+With every day, I witness the remarkable progress HBOT brings, and I believe it can help many – from playground injuries to college athletes, Veterans, and homemakers.

 The lack of care is a shared problem among athletes worldwide, leading to self-medication and tragedy.
 Let’s change this.